 - Completion of a minimum of 126 earned credit hours 1. - A minimum grade of C- for each course in the major 2. - A cumulative grade point average of 2.000 for all courses taken 3. through TFC - 4.
-A minimum of 30 hours in Bible & theology with at least a cumulative grade point average of 2.000 in Bible & theology with a reast a Fulfillment of all pre-requisite core courses - 5 - Application for Graduation submitted one full year before the 6. anticipated graduation - Satisfactory completion of four service & outreach assignments 7 - 8 All financial obligations fulfilled
+A minimum of 30 hours in Bible & theology with at least a cumulative Fulfillment of all pre-requisite core courses - 5 - Application for Graduation submitted one full year before the 6. anticipated graduation - Satisfactory completion of four service & outreach assignments 7 - 8 All financial obligations fulfilled